Shinwoo-Park/detecting_llm_paraphrased_code_via_coding_style_features/README.md

 - **TF-IDF struggles with accurately identifying the responsible LLM**, as it relies solely on token frequency patterns and does not account for stylistic changes.
 - **LPcodedec's success is due to its ability to leverage naming conventions, indentation consistency, and comment ratio** to differentiate between LLMs.
 - **Java exhibits the highest performance improvement**, suggesting that LLMs apply more distinct stylistic patterns when paraphrasing Java code compared to other languages.

-### 🔍 Additional Analysis: Error Trends
-- **ChatGPT paraphrased code was the easiest to detect**, as it exhibits more structured and consistent comment usage.
-- **WizardCoder and DeepSeek-Coder were often confused**, indicating that these LLMs generate similar code structures.
-- **Python showed lower accuracy compared to Java**, likely due to Python's inherent simplicity and the tendency of LLMs to produce similar patterns across different prompts.

 ---